Got a question about Brockholes? There’s a good chance you’ll find it below as we answer our most frequently asked questions

 Unfortunately the gulls will eat these chicks, so if we feed them (thus encouraging them to stay), this increases that likelihood.
 Therefore we ask you do not feed the birds and take any leftovers away with you.

-Can I fish in the lakes?
+Can I fish in the lakes on the reserve?

 No, fishing is not allowed in the lakes on the reserve.